silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/view-the-managers-of-your-business-hub.md

 ---
-description: This article describes the information of the Managers tab for a business hub.
+description: "This article describes the information of the Managers tab for a business hub."
 intercom_id: 10971728
 ---